Privacy Policy

 AI and model providers

 When you use companion or transcription features, we may send the prompt, recent context, and related account data needed to generate or transcribe a response.
-We do not need your passwords or raw payment credentials for these features.
+We do not send your password or raw payment credentials for these features.

 Legal and safety disclosures